 Most major corporations don’t have the time to look at the problems you see, in part because their momentum is already headed in one direction, and partially because their inner bureaucracies make innovation more difficult.
 They do one thing well, but you can do something different.
 With the right decisions made faster than other startups in your industry, you can challenge the status quo and move forward regardless of your current position in the market.

-Smart decisions made quickly are the startup’s #1 advantage over their competitors both big and small.
+Smart decisions made quickly are the startup’s #1 advantage over its competitors both big and small.
 This is where data solutions come in.

 Decision-making that is fast and reliable only happens when founders have the data necessary to make them.
 Data turns historical information into insight, which can lead to faster decisions that are not only favorable but become competitive advantages when not implemented by other competing startups.
 Data also helps you reduce uncertainty about your decisions, making them more reliable.